 The Fund is managed by the Sub-Adviser's portfolio management team.
-The individual members of the team jointly and primarily responsible for the day-to-day management of the Fund's portfolio are Andrew Serowik, Gabriel Tan, CFA, Todd Alberico and Brian Cooper, all of whom share responsibility for such investment management and have each served as portfolio manager to the Fund since inception.
+The individual members of the team jointly and primarily responsible for the day-to-day management of the Fund's portfolio are Andrew Serowik, Gabriel Tan, CFA, Todd Alberico and Brian Cooper, all of whom share responsibility for such investment management and have each served as portfolio manager to the Fund (including the Predecessor Fund) since June 2023.